newsgac/platform/README.md

 You might want to run flask outside of Docker (because it is e.g. easier to attach a debugger).

-1. Follow `Setup Instructions for DOCKER` instructions so that all services are online (Mongo, RabbitMQ, FROG, celery workers).
+1. Follow `Setup Instructions for DOCKER` instructions so that all services are online (Mongo, Redis, FROG, celery workers).

 2. Set up a virtual environment and install the requirements: